-With the exception of interstate transport provisions pertaining to the contribution to nonattainment or interference with maintenance in other states and visibility protection requirements of section 110(a)(2)(D)(i)(I) and (II) (prongs 1, 2, and 4), EPA is proposing to approve Georgia's October 22, 2013, SIP submission as supplemented on July 25, 2014, for the 2010 1-hour SO2 NAAQS for the above described infrastructure SIP requirements.
-EPA is proposing to approve Georgia's infrastructure SIP submission for the 2010 1-hour SO2 NAAQS because the submission is consistent with section 110 of the CAA.
+With the exception of interstate transport provisions pertaining to the contribution to nonattainment or interference with maintenance in other states and visibility protection requirements of section 110(a)(2)(D)(i)(I) and (II) (prongs 1, 2, and 4), and the state board majority requirements respecting the significant portion of income of section 110(a)(2)(E)(ii), EPA is proposing to approve Mississippi's June 20, 2013, SIP submission for the 2010 1hour SO2 NAAOS for the above described infrastructure SIP requirements.
+EPA is proposing to approve these portions of Mississippi's infrastructure SIP submission for the 2010 1-hour SO2 NAAOS because these aspects of the submission are consistent with section 110 of the CAA.
+With regard to the state board majority requirements respecting significant portion of income, EPA is proposing to disapprove Mississippi's June 20, 2013, infrastructure submission.